UO-Biostats/UO_ABS/_pages/about.md

 * Matt's recommended book

 ## Software:
-Latest version of R from the R Project (www.r-project.org) An R scripting environment such as RStudio (www.r-project.org) & TextWrangler (free version of BBEdit) Git and GitHub account
+* Latest version of R from the R Project (www.r-project.org)
+* An R scripting environment such as RStudio (www.r-project.org) & TextWrangler (free version of BBEdit)
+* Git and GitHub account
+* A good code editor like Atom

 ## Prerequisites:
 None, but students should be comfortable with algebra and the basics of calculus.